-The liquidity of ONGC remained strong, with a free cash and bank balance of around ₹45,600 crore as on September 30, 2023.
+The liquidity of ONGC remained strong, with a cash and bank balance of around ₹36,690 crore as on March 31, 2024.
 Furthermore, ONGC has been utilising its fund-based limits of around ₹10,000 crore very sparingly.
-The company has envisaged to earn healthy cash accruals of around ₹60,000-70,000 crore annually against the scheduled term debt repayments of around ₹30,000-35,000 crore in FY24 and FY25.
-Furthermore, ONGC's board has recently approved the implementation of sustainable capital restructuring of OPaL wherein ONGC is expected to invest around ₹18,000 crore in OPaL.
-The timeline for restructuring is expected to be March 31, 2024, as board approvals are subject to the approval of the GoI and/or the approval of shareholders.
+The company is expected to earn healthy cash accruals of around ₹60,000-70,000 crore annually against the scheduled term debt repayments of around ₹30,000-35,000 crore in FY25.
+Furthermore, ONGC's board has approved the implementation of sustainable capital restructuring of OPaL in September, 2023, wherein ONGC is expected to invest around ₹18,000 crore in OPaL.
+The timeline for restructuring was expected to be March 31, 2024, as board approvals are subject to the approval of the GoI and/or the approval of shareholders.
+However, as per company management, the same has not been concluded yet and approval from government authority is expected soon.
 ONGC also derives financial flexibility from its low gearing ratio and the parentage of GoI, apart from its dominant market position, which provides it easy access to funds at attractive rates, which aids the funding of its large capex partially through debt.